agentcontest/massim_2022/docs/scenario.md

 * `optional` - subject dependent information to help specifing what a norm should regulate.
   * Carry:
     * `quantity` - the number of things an agent may carry
+  * Adopt:
+    * `max` - the maximum number of agents that can adopt a given role

 ## Tasks